lothisoft/commercial-re-underwriting-app/README.md

 - A Google Place API enhanced address search text input fields which proposes valid addresses in the US.
 The user selects one address to proceed.

-###Address Display
+###Address Editor
-- The Address display shows the five elements of an address in the US: street address, city, state, zip code and county name.
+- The AddressEditor component displays the five elements of an address in the US: street address, city, state, zip code and county name.
+The user can edit the values once the Edit Address button has been clicked.

 ###Rent Roll
 - The rent roll allows the user to enter 1 or more units at this address.